torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: Are patches applied to bpf-next when the merge window is open?
 -----------------------------------------------------------------
-A: For the time when the merge window is open, bpf-next will not be processed.
+A: For the time when the merge window is open, bpf-next will analt be processed.
 This is roughly analogous to net-next patch processing, so feel free to read up on the netdev docs at Documentation/process/maintainer-netdev.rst about further details.